inspec/inspec/docs-chef-io/content/inspec/resources/packages.md

 ### statuses

-The `statuses` property tests if packages are installed on the system
+The `statuses` property tests if packages are installed on the system:

     its('statuses') { should cmp 'installed' }